 DIY Painted White and Gold Furniture: Amy Howard at Home One Step Paint

 We have had this Chinese cabinet since we first got married.
-It’s one of those furniture pieces that I’ve wanted to replace, but my husband is so attach to it (why does that happen to men??).
-We placed it in this corner off the kitchen because it’s quite functional–hiding our mail, random papers, keys and even a laptop.
+It’s one of those furniture pieces that I’ve wanted to replace, but my husband is too attached to it.
+Why does that happen to men?
+We even visited an online store similar to waysidefurniturehouse.com to find a replacement but he is just so attached to it, he could not bring himself to part with it.
+As you can guess, I simply had to give in.
+We placed it in this corner of the kitchen because it’s quite functional–hiding our mail, random papers, keys and even a laptop.
 But it has been this dark, neglected piece that doesn’t really go with the rest of the kitchen decor and really looked misplaced.
+With the diy aspect, all we had to do was paint it.
+But if you consider yourself a pro and would like to attempt to make your own furniture, it may be worth it to check out the best brad nailers in this review and start building up your essential tool kit before getting stuck in with anything.
+It is always best to have your tools at hand.
+All we needed was paint!
 My kitchen is white and has a lot of windows, so I really want to lighten up the cabinet and glamorize it by painting it a white and gold furniture piece.
+The natural light is like an added feature to the kitchen so I really want to take advantage of it.
+Graceland Windows Austin were recommeded by a friend when I was looking for new windows and it’s safe to say their work is impressive.
+The windows in the kitchen have transformed it into a whole new room.
 I am in love with Worlds Away furniture like this cabinet and this so I felt like I could repaint my Chinese cabinet to achieve the look similar to a Worlds Away piece.
 After attending Amy Howard at Home paint workshop, I knew the One-Step Paint would be perfect for this DIY painted white and gold furniture project.

 Here is the before: